s-nakaoka/choreonoid-doc/en/openrtm/tank-joystick-project.rst

 From here, you can use the joystick to move the Tank robot.
 One analog stick is used to control forward movement, backward movement, and rotation, while the other analog stick is used to change the position of the gun barrel.
 The first button is used to switch the light on and off.
 If using the virtual joystick, the E and D keys control forward and backward movement, S and F control rotation, J and L control the yaw of the gun turret, I and K control the pitch of the gun turret, and A controls the light.

-.. note:: Note: some joysticks may fail to interactively produce the desired response from the robot or its axes.
+.. note:: some joysticks may fail to interactively produce the desired response from the robot or its axes.
 If this occurs, refer to  :doc:`tank-joystick-controller` and adjust the axis response found in TankJoystickControllerRTC.cpp to match the joystick.

 Configuring light sources
 ----------------------------------------